Submit Article

 What Were the Facts of This Case?

-The key legal issue in this case was whether the Singapore action brought by Buton against the shipowner should be stayed on the ground of forum non conveniens, meaning that the Philippines was a more appropriate forum for the dispute to be resolved.
+The primary legal issue before the High Court was whether the Singapore action initiated by the appellant should be stayed on the ground of forum non conveniens.
+This required the court to determine if there was another available forum that was clearly or distinctly more appropriate for the trial of the action than Singapore.

 How Did the Court Analyse the Issues?